Z7LL/NBG-D/README.md

 # Discord Nitro-generator.
 The best and the easiest nitro generator.
-Use that script on your own risk
+Use that script on your own risk.
-This version of the Nitro-generator only supports Windows.